openfga/openfga/documentation/list_objects/list_objects.md

 - `folder#viewer`
 - `document#viewer`

 So, we have to iterate over tuples and find all of the objects connected from source object `user:andres` to each of those four usersets.
-We do this using the ConnectedObjects internal API: `ConnectedObjects(source Object or Userset, target Userset) -> [Objects or Usersets]`
+We do this using the ConnectedObjects internal API: `ConnectedObjects(source Object or Userset, target Userset) -> [Usersets]`

 Since the four edges mentioned are solid lines (i.e. direct relations), they are straightforward to compute: